ssorj/skupper-cli-spec/README.md

 By default, no ingress.
 Overall, it seems a bit better to require people specify when they want it.

-Can you edit the name of a CR?

 ## Guidelines

 * Commands block until the user's desired state is achieved.